evolution-linux/evolution-docs/src/installation/guides/zfs.md

 At this point, the entire ZFS hierarchy should be mounted and ready for installation.
-To improve boot-time import speed, it is useful to record the current pool configuration in a cache file that Void will use to avoid walking the entire device hierarchy to identify importable pools:
+To improve boot-time import speed, it is useful to record the current pool configuration in a cache file that EvolutionOS will use to avoid walking the entire device hierarchy to identify importable pools:

 ```